smaclell/smaclell.github.io/_drafts/embrace-change.md

 essential question was whether I could still have an impact in my job or company.
 Getting things done was frustrating and I did not deal with this well.
-Over time my morale eroded further as I considered greener pastures else where.
+Over time my morale eroded further as I considered greener pastures elsewhere.

-However, during a company wide developer conference and the holidays I started to see life differently.
+However, during a company-wide developer conference and the holidays I started to see life differently.
 In my role
 I might have plateaued, but I realized [D2L][d2l] as a whole still has many great things to offer.
-I worked with phenomenal people like Craig and [Daryl][daryl] who I could still learn from.
-They operate on a large scale and have different challenges which are exciting.
+I worked with phenomenal people like Craig and [Daryl][daryl] whom I could still learn from.
+D2L operates on a large scale and have different challenges which are exciting.
 Lastly, I fully believe in D2L's [mission][d2l-mission] of transforming learning.

 TODO: Lego picture